 When first starting out in the frequent flyer space, it can be tempting to go straight for a card that earns Qantas or Velocity Points directly.
-And while there is certainly nothing wrong with that approach, it’s also worth considering picking a card that links to a bank reward program.
+And while there’s certainly nothing wrong with that approach, it’s also worth considering picking a card that links to a bank reward program.

-There are benefits and drawbacks, but overall, these flexible bank reward programs are generally a handy tool for advanced frequent flyers.
+There are benefits and drawbacks, but overall, these flexible bank reward programs can be a handy tool for those with a little more time up their sleeves to plan and book their travels.
 You’ll find out why soon!

 What are the main bank rewards programs in Australia?